You already know the heart is an incredible organ. But dig a little deeper, and you’ll discover just how miraculous it is.

 3. Omega-3 Fatty Acids

-Dr. Rawls’ preferred source of omega-3s is krill oil because its phospholipid structure lends itself to greater absorption and contains other powerhouse nutrients, including astaxanthin and choline.
-Plus, it’s less likely to accumulate mercury than many of many options.
+Dr. Rawls’ preferred source of omega-3s is krill oil over fish oil because its phospholipid structure lends itself to greater absorption and contains other powerhouse nutrients, including astaxanthin and choline.
+Plus, it’s less likely to accumulate mercury than many other options.

 4. “Better” Whole Grains